bpfefferle/bearded-dragon-owners/_posts/2021-10-2-what-is-brumation.md

 ## 3) Maintain Your Routine

 How long a Bearded Dragon will brumate depends on that individual Bearded Dragon.
 In other words, some may brumate for a week while others may do it for several weeks.
 In the meantime, the reptile could wake up temporarily.
 For this reason, we suggest that you maintain your routine in regards to caring for the reptile.
-To clarify, leave your Bearded Dragon's lights on their normal schedule (do not turn them off completely) and continue to offer fresh vegetables daily in case your reptile decides to wake up in that moment for a snack.
+To clarify, leave your Bearded Dragon's lights on their normal schedule (do not turn them off completely) and continue to offer fresh vegetables daily in case your reptile decides to wake up for a snack.

 ## 4) Do Not Distrub

-If your Bearded Dragon has already begun the brumation process, then it is best to leave the reptile be and stick to your routine regarding care (read #3).
-Overall, there is not a good reason to wake up a Bearded Dragon that is brumating unless the reptile is noticebly ill (read #1).
-In the end, do not force the reptile to wake.
+If your Bearded Dragon has already begun the brumation process, then it is best to leave the reptile be and stick to your routine regarding care (read #3); there is not a good reason to wake up a Bearded Dragon that is brumating unless the reptile is noticeably ill (read #1).
+While captive Bearded Dragons may instinctively brumate, the best way to prevent brumation is by having the correct temperature gradient and diet for your reptile.
+Basically, avoid exposing them to winter like conditions (low temps and lack of food).
+However, once again, if your reptile decides to brumate regardless, then do not force the reptile to wake unless it is noticeably ill.